+Elachbutting Rock

-Site 15 Elachbutting Rock Elachbutting Rock is a massive granite outcrop, a very popular camping spot for 4x4 wheel clubs and for locals, also a popular site for weddings.
+Site 15 - Elachbutting Road, Westonia

+Elachbutting Rock is a massive granite outcrop, a very popular camping spot for 4x4 wheel clubs and for locals, also a popular site for weddings.
 The name Elachbutting is thought to mean 'big things standing' which is quite feasible as Elachbutting is a large granite rock, a prominent landmark standing out from the surrounding countryside with excellent views from the top.
 It has a spectacular colourful rainbow wave similar to Hyden's Wave Rock with the added beauty of 'Monty's Pass', a 30m tunnel caused by a rock slide.
 An echoing cave "Kings Cave" similar to an amphitheatre is close by.
 The 6km track around the rock with its dense trees and shrubs hide many interesting species of flora.
 The east side is renowned for its masses of Donkey Orchids at the base of the rock in a wet year.

 An excellent place to camp with barbeques, picnic tables and a toilet.
 Elachbutting has a reputation for being bigger, better and more pristine than any Wheatbelt granite rock formation that you may have seen before.
 The rock is around 100km north of Westonia and is easily accessed via well maintained gravel roads.
 Visitors are encouraged to take all they need for a day trip and then take all they took home with them again.
-Site 16 Sandford Rocks Sandford Rocks Nature Reserve is another great place to get close to nature in the Wheatbelt.
+Sandford Rocks Site 16 - Boodarockin Road, Westonia Sandford Rocks Nature Reserve is another great place to get close to nature in the Wheatbelt.
 This idyllic reserve contains a complex mosaic of exposed granite rock, with surrounding shrublands and woodlands.
 The reserve protects an area of 805.9 hectares, consisting of granite rock, thickets and woodlands.
 It is best accessed from the nearby town of Westonia.
-The reserve also has an excellent range of picnic facilities and amenities although no camping is allowed.
+The reserve also has an excellent range of picnic facilities although no camping is allowed.

-Site 17 Boodalin Soak Boodalin Soak is located approximately 6 kilometres west of Westonia, just off Stoneman Road.
+Boodalin Soak Site 17 - Stoneman Road, Westonia Boodalin Soak is located approximately 6 kilometres west of Westonia, just off Stoneman Road.
 The Soak is within the Westonia Common which consists of 5600ha of Salmon Gum, Morrell and Gimlet Woodland.
 Also known as Bodalin Well, it was one of a series of dams and wells sunk by early Explorer and Government Surveyor CC (Charles) Hunt in 1865.
 The soak has great historical value as a watering and stopping place for travellers from York to Kalgoorlie on their way out to the gold fields and is the site at which one of Western Australia's most infamous Bush Rangers, Moondyne Joe, was captured after an escape from Fremantle Prison.
 There is a granite outcrop nearby surrounded by native grassland which is well known for swathes of wildflowers in spring.
-Boodalin Soak is also a great place to camp if you enjoy being completely surrounded by picturesque woodland.

-Site 18 Weira Reserve Located 13 kilometres east of Mukinbudin is the Weira Reserve.
+Weira Reserve Site 18 - Koorda-Bullfinch Road, Mukinbudin Located 13 kilometres east of Mukinbudin is the Weira Reserve.
 It boasts a picturesque limestone breakaway with a gnamma hole.
 There are barbecue, picnic and camping facilities including a toilet.
 Native flora and fauna abounds.
 Native orchids may be found on the bush trail and keep an eye out for the Red Capped Robin.
 The large gnamma hole like many gnamma holes in the region was an important water source for the Aboriginals, pastoralists who shepherded their sheep throughout the region, miners on route to the goldfields and sandalwood cutters.